elliotwutingfeng/ipcrypt-std.github.io/www/pages/index.md

         <div class="max-w-3xl mx-auto">
             <h2 class="text-3xl font-bold mb-6 text-center">What is IPCrypt?</h2>
             <p class="text-lg mb-6">
-                IPCrypt is a specification that defines methods for encrypting and obfuscating IP addresses for both operational use and privacy preservation.
-It enables network operators, researchers, and privacy advocates to share or analyze data while protecting sensitive address information.
+                IPCrypt is a community-created specification that suggests methods for encrypting and obfuscating IP addresses.
+It aims to help network operators, researchers, and privacy advocates share or analyze data while considering address privacy.
             </p>
             <p class="text-lg mb-6">
-                The specification provides both deterministic format-preserving and non-deterministic constructions that apply uniformly to both IPv4 and IPv6 addresses.
+                The specification offers both deterministic format-preserving and non-deterministic approaches that work with both IPv4 and IPv6 addresses.
             </p>
             <p class="text-lg mb-6">
-                <strong>Elegant simplicity</strong> is at the core of IPCrypt's design philosophy.
-Rather than pursuing technical innovation for its own sake, IPCrypt relies exclusively on established cryptographic standards to ensure robust implementation across platforms.
+                <strong>Simplicity</strong> is a core value in IPCrypt's design.
+Rather than trying to create new cryptographic methods, we've used established standards that are well-understood and widely available, making it easier for anyone to implement.
             </p>
         </div>
     </div>